 - CRL supports a strong, non-preemptive Consumer Financial Protection Agency

-Published: Oct 19 2009 Issue: Auto Financing, Consumer Financial Protection Bureau, Credit Cards, Mortgage Lending, Overdraft Loans
+Published: Oct 19 2009 Issue: Auto Financing, CFPB, Credit Cards, Mortgage Lending, Overdraft Loans

 CRL letter to Members of House Financial Services Committee outlining support and opposition to various CFPA amendments on states' rights, credit-related insurance, and carve outs for credit unions...